 The waiver program offers a range of services as an alternative to institutional care which are ordered and delivered to meet specific needs identified through comprehensive assessment and care planning.
 Available services include: Adult Day Health Care, Alternative Living Services, Emergency Response Service, Home Delivered Meals, Home Delivered Services provided as an extension of State Plan approved home health therapies and nursing, Personal Support Services, and Skilled Nursing Services not otherwise delivered by home health agencies.
-Additionally transitional services will be offered as part of the waiver to sustain the services previously afforded under Money Follows the Person.
 The system of coordinated community care and support services is designed to assist functionally impaired individuals to live in their own homes or with their families.
 As a way to promote independence and freedom of choice, the participant-directed services model is available to waiver participants who choose to direct their own care.